response-interop/interface/README.md

 while not the majority design choice, allowing for a reason phrase warrants consideration.

-On further inspection, the projects that allow for a reason phrase sometimes set it with the status code, and sometimes set it separately.
+On further inspection, some of the projects that allow for a reason phrase set it with the status code, while others set it separately.
 This makes it difficult to resolve the differences between the projects.
 Given that the HTTP specifications indicate reason phrases are optional, Response-Interop does not attempt to resolve those differences.